KuetTai/aws-cloudwatchlogs/README.md

 ## To view custom metrics using the script:
 ./mon-get-instance-stats.pl --recent-hours=12

+# You might run into error due to no permission issues:
+# Go to IAM -> Roles -> [Select created role]
+# Attach inline policy with the following permissions,
+#   Service: CloudWatch
+#   Actions: List, Read
+#   Resources: All resources
+# Save.
+It takes about 5-10seconds for new permission to kick in.
 ```
 After published out data to CloudWatch, you can setup your dashboard using these new metrics
 1. Navigate to `CloudWatch`